siberianfox/g2wiki/g2core-REST-Examples.md

 ```
 ## Machine
 The machine REST endpoint is used to query machine state and to query and set machine parameters in the [machine resource](g2core-REST-Resources#machine-resource).
-It is intended for JSON commands that execute synchronously, as most queries and configuration settings do.
+It is intended for JSON commands that execute synchronously, as most configuration gets and sets do.

 - The API can handle single values, JSON objects, or composite JSON documents consisting of multiple values and/or objects.
 It will accept as arguments pretty much anything supported in the [configuration for the board's firmware version](Configuring-Version-0.99).
 Examples are provided for some common cases.